Hans-Joachim Marseille: Death

 Marseille's impact on Allied fighter pilots and their morale is unclear.
 Andrew Thomas quoted Pilot Officer Bert Houle of No. 213 Squadron RAF; "He was an extremely skilled pilot and a deadly shot.
 It was a helpless feeling to be continually bounced, and to do so little about it."
-Robert Tate, on the other hand, is skeptical Allied pilots would have been familiar, asking, "How well was Marseille known to DAF personnel in the Desert?
+Robert Tate, in contrast, is sceptical Allied pilots would have been familiar, asking, "How well was Marseille known to DAF personnel in the Desert?
 Apparently not so well.
 Although there is a little indication that some Allied pilots may have heard of Marseille, this information did not readily make its way down to Allied Squadrons.
 Fanciful stories abound of how pilots knew of one another and hoped to duel with each other in the skies.
 This was more than likely not the case."

 In propaganda and popular culture

 Marseille appeared four times in the Deutsche Wochenschau, the German propaganda newsreel.
-The first time on Wednesday 17 February 1942 when Oberst Galland, the General der Jagdflieger, visited an airport in the desert.
-The second time on Wednesday 1 July 1942 when Marseille travelled to Rastenburg to receive the Knight's Cross of the Iron Cross with Oak Leaves and Swords from Adolf Hitler.
-The third time on Wednesday 9 September 1942 announcing Marseille's 17 aerial victories from 1 September 1942 and that he had been awarded the Diamonds to his Knight's Cross.
+The first time was on Wednesday 17 February 1942 when Adolf Galland, the General der Jagdflieger, visited an airport in the desert.
+The second time was on Wednesday 1 July 1942 when Marseille travelled to Rastenburg to receive the Knight's Cross of the Iron Cross with Oak Leaves and Swords from Adolf Hitler.
+The third time was on Wednesday 9 September 1942 announcing Marseille's 17 aerial victories from 1 September 1942 and that he had been awarded the Diamonds to his Knight's Cross.
 His last appearance was on 30 September 1942 showing Marseille visiting Erwin Rommel.

 The press, from magazines to journals, featured Marseille prolifically during 1942.
 Der Adler used his image for a front cover on 7 and 14 July 1942.
 Marseille's death did not prohibit his inclusion in the Die Wehrmacht on 21 and 28 October 1942.
 Signal featured him on the cover in September 1942.
-Berliner Illustrirte Zeitung put him on their cover on 4 July 1942.
+Berliner Illustrierte Zeitung put him on their cover on 4 July 1942.

 In 1957, a German film, Der Stern von Afrika (The Star of Africa) directed by Alfred Weidenmann, was made starring Joachim Hansen as Hans-Joachim Marseille.
 The movie was a fictionalised account of Marseille's wartime service.